 - Legislative powers of the Provinces of Bombay and Madras were restored.

-- Legislative Councils were started in the Provinces of Punjab, NWFP, Bengal.
+- Legislative Councils were started in the Provinces of Punjab, North-Western Frontier Province (NWFP), Bengal.

 For more information on the Indian Council Act of 1861, visit the given link.